LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/check-in-students-for-class.md

+---
+title: "How do I check students in for class?"
+isPublished: true
+---

 # How do I check-in students for class?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.